FinXAN/FinXAN.github.io/README.md

 # Welcome to My GitHub Page

 Hello!
-I'm FinXAN, a second-year Electronic Engineering student at the University of Manchester, with interests in embedded systems, programming, and circuit design.
+I'm FinXAN, a Electronic Engineering, with interests in embedded systems, programming, and circuit design.

 ### Projects